pmglab/KGGSEE/doc/source/quick_tutorials.rst

 Quick tutorials
 ===============

-We provide four quick tutorials; each shows a function of KGGSEE.
+We provide four quick tutorials; each shows one function of KGGSEE.
 In each tutorial, we provide the command line and a brief explanation of flags and output files.
 Please refer to :ref:`Detailed Document <detailed_document>` and :ref:`Options <options>` for details.
 The first tutorial (:ref:`1.
 GATES and ECS <t1>`) should be done first, then there is no need to do the following in order.

 Make sure the KGGSEE Java archive ``kggsee.jar``, the running resource data folder ``resources/``, and the tutorial data folder ``tutorials/`` are under the same folder.
 For convenience, enter the ``tutorials/`` directory first.